-Through the funding priority "reactor safety research" of the Federal Ministry of Economics and Technology (BMWi), the Federal Republic of Germany participates in the international advancement of the safety of nuclear installations by performing its own, independent research.
+Through the funding priority "reactor safety research", the Federal Republic of Germany participates in the international advancement of the safety of nuclear installations by performing its own, independent research.
 This includes participation in international research and development projects.
 Especially, Germany participates in safety-oriented experimental research projects under the auspices of OECD/NEA (Organisation for Economic Co-operation and Development/Nuclear Energy Agency).
-The strategic objectives pursued by the Federal Government with its funding measures and the topics of reactor safety research to be dealt with in the future are described in the 7th Energy Research Programme of the Federal
+The strategic objectives pursued by the Federal Government with its funding measures and the topics of reactor safety research to be dealt with in the future are described in the 7th Energy Research Programme of the Federal Government published in September 2018.
+In addition, the project funding programme for safety research for nuclear facilities (2021 to 2025) defines further topics.
+To support the above-mentioned research funding, the Federal Ministry of Education and Research (BMBF) funds projects on the topic of reactor safety within the framework of the guideline on the funding of grants under the 7th Energy Research Programme of the Federal Government in nuclear safety research and radiation research (Richtlinie zur Förderung von Zuwendungen im Rahmen des 7.
+Energieforschungsprogramms der Bundesregierung in der Nuklearen Sicherheitsforschung und der Strahlenforschung).
+Furthermore, the institutional financing of the activities of the Helmholtz-Gemeinschaft (HGF) in the field of nuclear safety research within the Helmholtz programme "NUSAFE" is the responsibility of the BMBF.